LVRT - Low voltage ride through

 Wind turbine control systems that comply with World Wide LVRT Demands

-LVRT (Low Voltage Ride Through – also known as FRT - Fault Ride Through) has become a crucial feature of the wind turbine control system.
+LVRT (Low Voltage Ride Through) and HVRT (High Voltage Ride Through), both also known as FRT - Fault Ride Through) have become a crucial feature of wind turbine control and power converter systems.

-The LVRT-term is capturing the ability of a wind turbine (or in reality a wind park) to stay connected to the grid throughout a short mains voltage drop (a brownout) or a mains failure (a blackout).
+The LVRT-term is capturing the ability of a wind turbine (or in reality a wind park) to stay connected to the grid throughout a short mains voltage drop (a brownout) or a mains failure (a blackout), HVRT feature enables the wind turbine to stay connected during temporary voltage increase situations.

-When the voltage of the grid is dropping it is essential that a wind park stay online in order to prevent major blackouts.
-It is not only essential that the park stays online - it is equally essential that the park is working actively to compensate for the faulty grid condition.
+When the voltage of the grid is dropping it is essential that a wind park stays online in order to prevent major blackouts.
+Equally, it is essential that the park is working actively to compensate for the faulty grid condition.

-In China major blackouts (as a result of entire wind parks tripping and getting offline as a result of a brownout) have been seen.
-This has increased the focus of the LVRT feature of the wind turbine control system.
+In China, major blackouts occur (as a result of entire wind parks tripping and getting offline as a result of a brownout)..
+This has increased the focus and need of the LVRT feature of the wind turbine control system.

-It is a fact that many wind turbine control systems installed just a few years ago does not have the LVRT-feature - and cannot in an economical way be upgraded to an - for the grid operator - acceptable performance.
+It is a fact that many wind turbine control systems installed just a few years ago do not have the LVRT-feature and cannot in an economical way be upgraded in accordance with r the grid operator compliance.

-That is why DEIF Wind Power Technology in close cooperation with the power converter supplier is enjoying a drastically increased interest for our control systems - not only for new installed turbines, but also for upgrading existing installed capacity.
-Laboratory testing as early as 2010 brought the proof-of-concept which has later been full-scale implemented.
+That is why DEIF Wind Power Technology in close cooperation with power converter suppliers is enjoying a drastically increased interest for our control systems - not only for new installed turbines, but also for upgrading existing installed capacity.

-We are proud of having got several wind parks controlled by our control solutions full-scale field tested and approved as being in full LVRT-feature compliance by Chinese grid-operators.
+In China and India, several wind parks are controlled with DEIF’s turbine control solutions and full-scale field tested and approved as being in full LVRT-feature compliance by grid-operators.

 Whether the LVRT capability of a wind farm is satisfying for meeting the requirements is defined in grid codes issued by the grid operator.
 The capability of meeting these demands is decisive for whether the wind turbine/the wind park is allowed to be connected to the grid.